Matt Rosendale

-Matthew Martin Rosendale Sr. (born July 7, 1960) is an American politician and businessman from Montana.
-A member of the Republican Party, he is the U.S. representative for Montana's 2nd congressional district.
-He was first elected to the at-large district in 2020.
+Matthew Martin Rosendale Sr. (born July 7, 1960) is an American politician and former real estate developer who represented Montana in the United States House of Representatives from 2021 to 2025.
+A member of the Republican Party, Rosendale served in the Montana House of Representatives from 2011 to 2013, and in the Montana Senate from 2013 to 2017.
+From 2015 to 2017, he served as Montana Senate majority leader.
+Rosendale was elected Montana state auditor in 2016 and held that position from 2017 to 2020.
+Rosendale ran unsuccessfully for the U.S. House of Representatives in 2014 and for the U.S. Senate in 2018.
+He was elected to represent Montana's at-large congressional district in 2020.
+After Montana regained its second House seat in the 2020 census, Rosendale was elected to represent its new 2nd congressional district in 2022.

-Before his election to Congress, Rosendale was the Montana state auditor.
-He was also a member of the Montana Legislature from 2011 to 2017, in both houses.
+On February 9, 2024, he announced that he would run in the 2024 U.S. Senate race, looking to challenge Jon Tester again.
+Only six days later, Rosendale ended his campaign after Donald Trump endorsed his opponent, Tim Sheehy in the Republican primary.
+Rosendale chose to run for re-election to his House seat, but withdrew from that race as well in March 2024.

-Early life and career
+Early life and early career

-Rosendale was born and raised in Maryland.
-He spent his career working in real estate, real estate development and land management.
-He grew his family real estate business from a single, five-agent office into a full-service firm with 65 agents and four offices.
+Rosendale was born on July 7, 1960, in Baltimore, Maryland.
+He graduated from Queen Anne's County High School in Centreville, Maryland, in 1978.
+Rosendale attended Chesapeake College in Maryland but did not graduate.
+He was one of three sitting Representatives who hasn't attended college, the other two being Lauren Boebert and Mike Bost.

-In 2002, Rosendale and his family moved to Glendive, Montana.
-He was twice elected chairman of the Glendive Agri-Trade Expo committee, a local group that puts on an agriculture exposition showcasing agri-business in eastern Montana.
-Rosendale also served as head of his local Catholic parish council.
+Rosendale worked in Maryland in the fields of real estate development and land management before moving with his family to Glendive, Montana, in 2002.
+In Montana, he was twice elected chairman of the Glendive Agri-Trade Expo committee, a local group that puts on an agriculture exposition showcasing agri-business in eastern Montana.

-Montana State Legislature

-Rosendale says his friends and neighbors in Glendive urged him to run for the state legislature to reduce spending and regulations, defend their gun and property rights, and protect the sanctity of life.
+Political career

+Montana House of Representatives

-He served one two-year term in the Montana House of Representatives and one four-year term in the Montana Senate, during which he served as majority leader.
+Rosendale served one two-year term in the Montana House of Representatives.

-2010 Montana House of Representatives election

 Rosendale announced he would run for the Montana House of Representatives to represent House District 38, which covers Wibaux and part of Dawson County.
 Also seeking the Republican nomination were Edward Hilbert and Alan Doane.
 Rosendale prevailed, receiving 48.4% of the vote to Doane's 41.3% and Hilbert's 10.4%.

 Rosendale defeated Democratic incumbent State Representative Dennis Getz in the general election, with 52.7% of the vote to Getz's 47.3%.

-2011 state legislative session

 During the 2011 legislative session, Rosendale served on several committees, including the Business and Labor Committee, the Transportation Committee, and the Local Government Committee.